Mint-System/Odoo-Apps-Sale-Workflow/sale_expense_link/README.rst

 Sale Expense Link
 =================

-Link expense ande sale order line.
+Link expense and sale order line.

 For a detailed documentation have a look at https://www.odoo-wiki.org/sale-expense-description-date.html